Boris-Barboris/AtmosphereAutopilot/README.md

 ## Pitch and yaw angular velocity controllers
 Model-reference controllers, that perform pitch and yaw angular velocity control with respect to moderation and controllability restrictions.
 Input: [-1, 1] user input or desired angular velocity.
 Output: desired angular acceleration, passed to angular acceleration controller.

 When navball is in surface mode, controller is dealing with surface-oriented reference frame.
-Zero input will keep zero velocity relative to ground - useful on planes.
-In orbit mode inertial reference frame will be used - usefull for spacecrafts.
-Precision mode (CAPS LOCK) divides input by the factor of 3 to provide more precise control, or to aid with control on high physical warp regimes.
+Zero input will keep zero angular velocity relative to the ground - useful on planes.
+In orbit navball mode inertial reference frame will be used - usefull for spacecrafts.
+Precision mode (CAPS LOCK) multiplies input by the factor of 0.33 (_precision mode factor_ option in global_settings.txt) to provide more precise control, or to aid with control on high physical warp regimes.
+To ignore precision mode, unser _watch precision mode_ toggle in respected ang vel controllers.

 Short GUI description:
 * _Auto trim_ button - turn on of you want control trim to preserve after controller shutdown.
 Off by default.